radgrad/docusaurus2/docs/developers/deployment/howto/setup-production-server-mup.md

 ![](/img/deployment/robo3t-dashboard.png)

 ## Setup APM

-It is useful to have application performance monitoring.
-We hope to be able to use [Monti APM](https://montiapm.com/).
-Unfortunately, there is a problem with the latest release of the agent, as documented [here](https://github.com/monti-apm/monti-apm-agent/issues/14#issuecomment-701714047).
-Hopefully that problem will be resolved soon.

-Here's what a Monti APM dashboard will look if we can get the bug resolved:
+We use [Monti APM](https://montiapm.com/) for application monitoring.

+To setup Monti APM, you will need to provide credentials in the settings.json file in the "monti" section.

+Monti APM provides useful metrics for performance optimization, as well as logging client and server side run-time errors.

+Here is a screenshot of one of the Monti APM screens:

 ![](/img/deployment/monti-apm-dashboard.png)